daos-stack/google-cloud-daos/images/README.md

 ./build.sh
 ```

-When running `build.sh` this way, all project configuration steps are skipped.
+When running `build.sh` this way, all GCP project configuration steps (setting permissions) are skipped.

-When `GCP_USE_CLOUDBUILD="true"` the `build.sh` will check your GCP project to ensure the default service account has the proper permissions needed for the Cloud Build job to run packer and create the images in your project.
-Setting `GCP_USE_CLOUDBUILD="true"` will skip the project configuration steps.
-In this case, it's up to you to make sure the proper permissions are configured for you to run packer locally to build the images.
+When `GCP_USE_CLOUDBUILD="true"` the `build.sh` will check your GCP project to ensure the default
+service account has the proper permissions needed for the Cloud Build job to run packer and create
+the images in your project.

+Setting `GCP_USE_CLOUDBUILD="false"` will skip the project configuration steps.
+In this case, it's
+up to you to make sure the proper permissions are configured for you to run packer locally to build
+the images.